1 Bg 4-1972: Transcendental Knowledge

 > to the Lord, having extinguished their individuality.
 Some

-> of them, who are not firmly situated even in the impersonal
+> of them, who are not situated even in the impersonal

 > existence, return to this material field to exhibit their

 > dormant desires for activities.
-They are not admitted into
+They are not admitted in

 > the spiritual planets, but they are again given a chance to